thin-edge/thin-edge.io/common/service/DISCUSSION.md

 handler (e.g. `reload`) and then enter `run` again (loosing all the previously created context).
 Terminating `run` is required because it has to modify the state (it takes `&mut self`) and so does `reload`.
-We could get away with `&mut self` and as such with terminating `run` to run the signal handler but using interior mutability and just pass in `&self`.
+We could get away with `&mut self` and as such with terminating `run` to run the signal handler by using interior mutability and just pass in `&self`.
 But that just shifts complexity and doesn't really help with shutting down the service.